dcoai/animals/README.md

 $ animals
 ```

-or if it is in your current directory use:
+or if running `animals` from your current directory use:

 ```
 $ ./animals